Denise Sullivan

 About: The Author

 Denise Sullivan is a California-based writer.
 Editor of the San Francisco story anthology, Your Golden Sun Still Shines (2017), she’s the author of five published titles, including Keep on Pushing: Black Power Music From Blues to Hip Hop (Lawrence Hill Books/Chicago Review Press 2011), The White Stripes: Sweethearts of the Blues (Backbeat, 2004), Shaman’s Blues: The Art and Influences Behind Jim Morrison and the Doors (2015), R.E.M.
 Talk About The Passion (1994) and Rip It Up: Rock ‘n’ Roll Rulebreakers (2001).
 Her first chapbook, Awful Sweet, was the culmination of her work as the Alley Cat Writer-In-Residence program in 2016.
-She has co-edited two poetry anthologies in the series, The City Is Already Speaking: The Sound of Calle 24.
+She has co-edited three poetry anthologies in the series, The City Is Already Speaking: The Sound of Calle 24.
 Her chapbook, The Rakish Tam, was published by Phony Lid Books in 2018.
+Len Chandler: Shadow Dream Chaser of Rainbows (Lyon Editions, 2024) is a limited edition bound essay; a portion of its sale benefits poll watchers and voting rights organizations

-A co-founder of the United Booksellers, a coalition of bookstores and publishing professionals advocating for the worldwide preservation of literary arts and culture, Denise also works as an independent consultant and curator of community-based literary arts and cultural events.
+In an attempt to create a grassroots organization supporting independent bookstores in hyper-gentrified San Francisco, in 2016, Denise co-founded the United Booksellers, a coalition of bookstores and publishing professionals advocating for the worldwide preservation of literary arts and culture.
+She continues to work as an independent consultant and curator of community-based literary arts and cultural events, and as an educator.
+She is a teaching artist with The Elder Project.

-Contributing to magazines, newspapers, and online resources for over 20 years as an independent music journalist and arts and culture reporter, Denise’s byline has appeared in Rolling Stone, MOJO and on the Internet’s very first music website, Addicted to Noise, among other print and web resources, including The All Music Guide.
+Contributing to magazines, newspapers, and online resources for over 20 years as an independent music journalist and arts and culture reporter, Denise’s byline has appeared in Downbeat, Rolling Stone, MOJO and on the Internet’s very first music website, Addicted to Noise, among other print and web resources, including The All Music Guide; she wrote the music column, The Show Goes On, for The Contra Costa Times for 16 years.
 From 2007-2011 she was an online columnist, features writer, and music news writer for Crawdaddy!the first U.S. magazine to cover rock music in the 1960s through a social and political lens.
+Her columns on where music meets social justice are also archived at Tourworthy.

-After a 10-year stand in Los Angeles, she’s returned to San Francisco where she’s at work on the provisionally titled, Sunnyside Up, a San Francisco-based story, incorporating prose, poetry and personal narrative.
+After a 10-year stand in Los Angeles, she has returned to San Francisco.
+She is at work on several book projects and the provisionally titled, Sunnyside Up, a San Francisco-based story, incorporating prose, poetry, personal narrative and photography.

 About: Keep on Pushing: Black Power Music From Blues to Hip-Hop